ywanyi/devdocs/cloud/project/project-webint-branch.md

 ## Pull code from a private Git repository {#private}

 Your {{site.data.var.ece}} project can include code located in a private Git repository.
-For example, a you may have code for a custom module or theme in a private repo.
+For example, you may have code for a custom module or theme in a private repo.
 To do so, you must add your project's public SSH key to your private Git repository and update your project's `composer.json`.

 To add a deployment key to your private GitHub repository, you must be the administrator of that repository.
 GitHub allows you to use a deploy key for one repository only.

 If your project needs to access multiple repositories, you can choose to attach an SSH key to an automated user account.
-Because this account won't be used by a human, it's referred to as a [*machine user*](https://developer.github.com/guides/managing-deploy-keys/){:target="_blank"}.
+Because this account won't be used by a human, it's referred to as a [*machine user*](https://developer.github.com/guides/managing-deploy-keys/).
 You can then add the machine account as collaborator or add the machine user to a team with access to the repositories it needs to manipulate.

-{: .bs-callout .bs-callout-info }
+{:.bs-callout .bs-callout-info}
 We highly recommend adding and merging this code to your project Git repositories.
 If you do not configure the connection, you will have build issues.

 ### Find your deploy key {#ssh}